Skip to main content

 Japanese Beetle

-The Japanese beetle (Popillia japonica) is a harmful invasive insect that poses a serious threat to Oregon and other western states.
-The largest infestation in Oregon was found in 2016 in the Cedar Mill, Bonny Slope, Oak Hills, and Bethany areas of Washington County.
+The Japanese beetle (Popillia japonica) continues to pressure Oregon and other western states.
+Although introduced to Oregon multiple times since the 1980’s, the largest infestation was found in 2016 in the Cedar Mill, Bonny Slope, Oak Hills, and Bethany areas of Washington County.
+Smaller populations were later found in Clackamas and Multnomah Counties.
+In 2025, one beetle was found in each of Marion and Union Counties.
+The Department will address all new detections in its 2026 work.

 Identify a Japanese Beetle